ofelcan164/API/sections/collections.md

 }
 ```

-Will return a `200 OK` response and a JSON representation of the user.
+Will return a `200 OK` response and a JSON representation of the collection.

 Delete collection
 --------------

 * `DELETE /collections/<collection_id>.json` will delete the specified collection.

-Will return a `204 No Content` response if the collection was deleted.
+Will return a `204 No Content` response if the collection was deleted successfully.